qld-gov-au/ckanext-validation/README.md

 It is strongly recommended to use it alongside [ckanext-scheming](https://github.com/ckan/ckanext-scheming) to define the necessary extra fields in the default CKAN schema.
 By default, the extension installs ckanext-scheming version 2.1.0.

-If you want to use [asynchronous validation](#asynchronous-validation) with background jobs and are using CKAN 2.6 or lower, [ckanext-rq](https://github.com/ckan/ckanext-rq) is also needed.
+If you want to use [asynchronous validation](#asynchronous-validation) with background jobs and are using CKAN 2.6 or lower (NOT TESTED!), [ckanext-rq](https://github.com/ckan/ckanext-rq) is also needed.
 Please refer to both READMEs for installation instructions.

 ## Installation